sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 ## 4.3 Performance decrease and variance increase with question complexity

-The paper highlights this on multiple occasions, most notably in Section 4.3.
+Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite> highlights the fact that performance decreases and variance increases with question complexity on multiple occasions, most notably in Section 4.3.
 Some examples include:

 > [page 3] We show that performance degradation and variance increase as the number of clauses increases, indicating that LLMs’ reasoning capabilities struggle […]

+> [page 9, Figure 6 reproduced below] the distribution of performance shifts to the left (i.e., accuracy decreases), and the variance increases.

 > [page 9] the increase in variance suggests that searching and pattern-matching become significantly harder for models as the difficulty increases.

-> [page 9, Figure 6 reproduced below] the distribution of performance shifts to the left (i.e., accuracy decreases), and the variance increases.

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/fig6_gsm.png"